 Gauging it against other robots is a bit tricky as Samsung doesn’t share it’s suction metrics either air watts or pascals.
 Specs say it has a 5W motor, but what that motor can do is a matter of how the robot’s cleaning systems work together.
 But, it did just fine.

 This approach makes it work much better on hard flooring as it provides better contact with the uniformity of its surface.
 This increases the effectiveness of its suction, helping it draw in small particles, debris and dirt on hard flooring.
+What we observed in real use: The Jet Bot vacuums up cereal, sugar, flour and kitty litter easily.

 The Jet Bot+ does has a spinning side brush which agitates carpet but it isn’t enough to cover the width of the surface been cleaned.
 With all that said, we still found vacuuming performance to be adequate.